What is Unannualized?

 Unannualized refers to a rate of return or other measure for a period that is not one year.

-Let's assume Company XYZrises by 2% in one week.
-The 2% is an unannualized return -- it's just for the period in question and does not reflect what a person would earn if this performance continued for a full .
+Let's assume Company XYZ stock rises by 2% in one week.
+The 2% is an unannualized return -- it's just for the period in question and does not reflect what a person would earn if this performance continued for a full year.

 Unannualized returns reflect the returns only for a certain period of time, which makes them hard to compare to returns for other securities.

 Annualized returns, on the other hand, give investors a way to compare returns.
-The measure tells investors what the would in a if it continued on its current path.
-Without this and other standardized, required disclosures, such as mutual or funds could manipulate their yield calculations.
+The measure tells investors what the investment would yield in a year if it continued on its current path.
+Without this and other standardized, required disclosures, investments such as mutual funds or money market funds could manipulate their yield calculations.
 It is important to note, however, that performance over a specific unannualized period rarely continues for a full year, which makes annualized returns more like estimates and unannualized returns more like the real thing